filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

         VMEM: [||||||||||||||                                                  ] 23% 14 GiB/62.7 GiB
         GPU: GeForce RTX 2080, not used
 ```

+If you want to give the `lotus-worker` a custom name, you can specify it at runtime with the `--name` option, or by exporting the `LOTUS_WORKER_NAME=Your-Name` enviroment variable.

 ### Limit tasks run in parallel